“Money, get back

 “[Citizens United ] permits corporations and unions to make political expenditures from their treasuries directly and through other organizations, as long as the spending—often in the form of TV ads—is done independently of any candidate.
 In many cases, the activity takes place without complete or immediate disclosure about who is funding it, preventing voters from understanding who is truly behind many political messages.“

 As a result of the Citizens United case and another federal case called SpeechNow v.
 FEC (2010), outside spending has exploded.
-Outside spending in 2016 was 15 times greater than in 2008, and outside spending in the 2020 election cycle more than doubled that of 2016.
+Looking just at midterm elections from 2010 to 2022, outside spending by billionaires—who represent a tiny fraction of one percent of the population—exploded by nearly 3,000 percent, rising from $32 million in 2010 to nearly $1 billion in 2022.
 (16) The vehicles for much outside spending are super PACs, a new kind of organization that falls under the soft money category.
 Where traditional and leadership PACs donate money directly to campaigns, super PACs cannot do so, but they can spend unlimited amounts of money on behalf of one candidate or another.
 They must do so independently of the candidate they are supporting, meaning they cannot coordinate their activities with the campaign they are supporting.
 They can raise unlimited amounts of money from corporations, unions, and individuals, but they must disclose their donors to the FEC.

 Conservative dark money organizations funnel corporate and elite money to promote presidential, congressional, and judicial candidates who fight against increasing the minimum wage, organizing rights for workers, worker safety laws, universal health care, background checks for gun purchases, environmental regulations, policies to fight the climate emergency, and many more.
 In the first several elections following the Citizens United Supreme Court decision, Republican-leaning dark money organizations outspent Democratic-leaning dark money organizations, although dark money groups that support corporate Democratic candidates gained much of that ground back in 2018 and 2020.
 (17)